isomerpages/pa-chingay/pages/Chingay Parade 2025.md

 F1 Pit Building<br></div>

-The Chingay Parade area will be opened to members of the public to experience the Chingay festivities!
-Immerse yourself in the PAssionArts Street workshops and get up-close with Blossom ART-Venture Installation and the Chingay Community Floats.
-There will also be special performances by our international friends and two 15-min Chingay Floor Projection shows happening at 8pm &amp; 8.30pm.
+Chingay 2025 returns with the theme of "Joy", inviting members of the public to reflect on shared experiences transcending ethnicity, language and age through food. <br>

+Immerse yourself by a first-of-its-kind stage layout,